sparoodata/mongolens_new/README.md

 ### Data Protection: Read-Only User Accounts

-When connecting MongoDB Lens to your database, the permissions granted to the user in your connection string dictate what actions can be performed.
-For exploration and analysis, a read-only user can prevent unintended writes or deletes, ensuring MongoDB Lens can query data but not alter it.
+When connecting MongoDB Lens to your database, the permissions granted to the user in the MongoDB connection string dictate what actions can be performed.
+When the use case fits, a read-only user can prevent unintended writes or deletes, ensuring MongoDB Lens can query data but not alter it.

 To set this up, create a user with the `read` role scoped to the database(s) you're targeting.
 In MongoDB shell, you'd run something like: